Updated 26 November 2017

-To understand why and how, you need to first understand the current algorithm.
+To understand why and how you need to first understand the algorithm.

 ‘After the Algorithm’

-Facebook’s last algorithm change back in April of 2015 effectively meant the end of your posts showing in the news feed of your fans.
-Getting posts seen now means either paying (not a good long term approach and really should supplement an organic strategy) or understanding the point of the algorithm and working with it.
+Facebook’s algorithm change back in April of 2015 effectively meant the end of your posts showing in the news feed of your fans (since most people asked for likes instead of building their page organically).
+Getting posts seen in feeds meant ‘paying to play’ or understanding the point of the algorithm and working with it.

 Facebook started out as a tool allowing individuals to keep in touch, share and see ‘content’ from friends.
 It was social tool.
 You connected with those you WANTED to be connected with and see the updates you wanted.